matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 alternative for analysis were available.
 A more important consequence of performing all possible t tests, however, is that it is very likely to lead to a false conclusion.

+Vimos en el Capítulo 7 cómo es posible probar la hipótesis nula de que no hay diferencia entre dos medias poblacionales.
+No es inusual que el investigador esté interesado en probar la hipótesis nula de que no hay diferencia entre varias medias poblacionales.
+El estudiante que se encuentre por primera vez con este problema podría inclinarse a sugerir que todos los pares posibles de medias muestrales se prueben por separado mediante la prueba t de Student.
+Supongamos que hay cinco poblaciones involucradas.
+El número de pares posibles de medias muestrales es 5 C 2 = 10.
+Como la cantidad de trabajo involucrado en la realización de tantas pruebas t es sustancial, valdría la pena si hubiera disponible una alternativa más eficiente para el análisis.
+Sin embargo, una consecuencia más importante de realizar todas las pruebas t posibles es que es muy probable que conduzca a una conclusión falsa.

 Suppose we draw ﬁve samples from populations having equal means.
 As we have seen, there would be 10 tests if we were to do each of the possible tests separately.
 If we select a signiﬁcance level of a = .05 for each test, the probability of failing to reject a hypothesis of no difference in each case would be .95.
 By the multiplication rule of probability, if the tests were independent of one another, the probability of failing to reject a hypothesis of no difference in all 10 cases would be 1.952 10 = .5987.
 The probability of rejecting at least one hypothesis of no difference, then, would be 1 - .5987 = .4013.
 Since we know that the null hypothesis is true in every case in this illustrative example, rejecting the null hypothesis constitutes the committing of a type I error.
-In the long run,

-then, in testing all possible pairs of means from ﬁve samples, we would commit a type I error 40 percent of the time.
+In the long run,then, in testing all possible pairs of means from ﬁve samples, we would commit a type I error 40 percent of the time.
 The problem becomes even more complicated in practice, since three or more t tests based on the same data would not be independent of one another.